lumeohq/custom-functions/README.md

     return watermark.process_frame(frame, **kwargs)
 ```

-2. Using the `Custom Function Repo` node in Lumeo.
+2. Using the [Custom Function Repo](https://docs.lumeo.com/docs/custom-function-repo-node) node in Lumeo and configuring it to pull code directly from Github repo.